OBigVee/OBigVee/README.md

 <!--
 **OBigVee/OBigVee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-Here are some ideas to get you started:

-- 🔭 I’m currently working on  Computer Vision Project
+- 🔭 I’m currently working on a Computer Vision Project
 - 🌱 I’m currently learning literally everything
 - 👯 I’m looking to collaborate on projects that interest me
 - ⚡ Fun fact: ...